-Although Ferrari, Jaguar, Porsche, McLaren all test electric powertrains and embrace the hybrid way for their flagship models, luxury car maker Bentley goes uphill and declares its love for the beautifully conventional 12 cylinder petrol engine.
+While Ferrari, Jaguar, Porsche, McLaren all test electric powertrains and go the hybrid way for their flagship models, luxury car maker Bentley still goes uphill and declares its love for the beautifully conventional 12 cylinder petrol engine.

 “Strong performance from our W12 models continued, with the Continental GT Speed and Continental GT Speed Convertible proving successful in all territories,” Kevin Rose, a Bentley board member, said in a statement on the company’s third-quarter results.
-He said recent upticks in sales driven by the brand’s W12 models “strongly reinforce our position” against direct competitors in the luxury car market.
+The brand’s W12 models sales performances “strongly reinforce our position” against the competition.

 “Our customers have shown they highly identify with Bentley as the leader of 12-cylinder technology,” said Bentley President Christophe Georges.